apecloud/kubeblocks/docs/user_docs/handle-an-exception/handle-a-cluster-exception.md

 ---
-title: Handle an exception
+title: Handle a cluster exception
-description: How to handle an exception in a MongoDB cluster
+description: How to handle an exception in a cluster
-keywords: [mongodb, exception]
+keywords: [cluster exception]
-sidebar_position: 8
+sidebar_position: 1
 sidebar_label: Handle an exception
 ---